alexprut/Spider4Schema/README.md

 # Spider4Schema
-A Web Bot using the cURL library that crawls the Schema.org web site and creates the PHP files for a Microdata PHP library.
+A Web Bot that crawls the http://Schema.org web site to retrieve all available Types and Properties in order to create some PHP microdata libraries.
 Created during the Google Summer of Code 2013 for my Joomla! project

 # Documentation